russcd/Ancestry_HMM/scripts/readme.md

 This file has two individuals from ancestral population 0, two individuals from ancestral population 1, and a single admixed sample.

+Note that ancestry_hmm will still require a sample input file indicating the ploidy of each admixed sample.

 ## Assumptions:

 1. Sample are either diploid or haploid.
 The allele depth field (AD), immediately follows the genotype (GT) in the vcf format.
 This is typical of most VCF files.